 I like it when I learn a new word.

-Embarrassed by the Panama Papers scandal, what do these post-Soviet kleptocrats do?
+Embarrassed by the Panama Papers scandal, what did these post-Soviet kleptocrats do?
 They bait and switch.
-The fat-cats have promoted kittens into senior civil service positions as proof of their determination to purge the old Soviet apparatchiks and make way for a new generation of energetic young reformers.
+The fat-cats have promoted slender-kittens into senior civil service positions as prima facie evidence of their determination to purge the old Soviet apparatchiks and make way for a new generation of energetic young reformers.

-But perhaps there’s a light at the end of the tunnel for the Ukrains.
-Not a different light, just another one, blazing savagely bright with the intensity that powerful self-interest brings.
-Just as we are about to witness a tired old male President of France wearily strapping on his gloves to go three rounds with an energetic female opponent, so it is in the Ukraine.
+But perhaps there’s a light at the end of the tunnel for the Ukrainians.
+Not a new light, just a different one, blazing savagely bright with the intensity that powerful self-interest brings.
+Because just as we’re about to witness a tired old male President of France wearily strapping on his gloves to go three rounds with an energetic female opponent, so too it is in the Ukraine.

-What does this mean for Australia?
-It means, somebody needs to get Bindi Irwin on the phone and see if she’s available in 2019.
-She knows everything there is to know about crocodiles, ballroom dancing, and what it’s like to grow up entitled.
+Short segue — what does this mean for Australia?
+It means, somebody needs to get Bindi Irwin on the phone to see if she’s available in 2019.
+She knows everything there is to know about crocodiles, ballroom dancing and what it’s like to grow up entitled.